fxnai/docs/predict/reddit.md

 Function provides a bot that can make predictions right in your Reddit threads.
 Here's a quick primer:

+{% callout type="warning" %} Our Reddit bot is currently experimental, so please be patient. {% /callout %}

 ## Inviting Function to your Subreddit
 If you have a restricted or private subreddit, you'll need to invite `/u/fxnbot` to your subreddit: